baudisgroup/vcfconverter/README.md

 ## Usage
 The current proto version converts VCF files from the 1k genome project to the Beacon V2 [specification](https://github.com/ga4gh-beacon/specification-v2-default-schemas/blob/master/default_variant_schema.yaml).

-The user needs to privde a `definition.yaml` file, which describes the mapping of the desired terms and the corresponding VCF values.
+User needs to privde a `definition.yaml` file, which describes the mapping of the desired terms and the corresponding VCF values.
 An example `definition.yaml` is proivded.

 ## Example
 ```Python